 Till before iOS 13, colors were always the same.
 Starting iOS 13, UIColor objects can now be dynamic, governed by the environment.
 They can now contain 1 RGB value for light mode, and another for dark mode.
 When the user changes the device's appearance, UIScreen's traitCollection is changed and all UI objects in the hierarchy are notified.
 Any control having dynamic colors will be updated.

 Apple has also made changes to semantic colors (or UI Element colors).
 Some examples of them include UIColor.label, UIColor.secondaryLabel.
 Using these instead of specific colors ensures that the color used in your label in light or dark mode will be the same as the color used in system labels, thus making your app feel native.
-This is highly important for a.
+This is highly important for a great user experience.

 You can also add color sets in your Asset catalog.
 These color sets can be used in code or xib files.
 Color sets in Asset catalog let you define separate colors for light mode and dark mode.